 Margin Trading

-Trading on margin is only for experienced investors with a high risk tolerance.
-You may lose more than your initial investment.
+Trading on margin is suitable only for experienced investors with a high risk tolerance.
+You may lose more than your initial investment, and losses can occur quickly.

 Pros and cons of a margin account